tkn-tub/ns3-gym/doc/manual/source/new-models.rst

 API modifications need to be made.
 Once this is done, we will return to building out the functionality of the ErrorModels themselves.

-Add basic support in the class
+Add Basic Support in the Class
 ++++++++++++++++++++++++++++++

 ::